seattlestatistics/usadata/usadata.md

 ```

-We can look at the mean differences of these three clusters, around the six measures:
+We can look at the mean differences of these three clusters, around the six measures (density and suicide untransformed):

 ```